fireyy/kansatsu/README.md

 # kansatsu

 > A wrapper of Intersection Observer API.

 Kansatsu is a Japanese word [観察 (かんさつ)](https://en.wiktionary.org/wiki/観察) in Rōmaji, which means observe.

+## Getting started

 You may need a library polyfills the native IntersectionObserver API in unsupporting browsers. [w3c IntersectionObserver polyfill](https://github.com/w3c/IntersectionObserver/tree/master/polyfill)